fabiandev/homebridge-bosch-room-climate-control/README.md

 # homebridge-bosch-room-climate-control

-This plugin implements *room climate control* in HomeKit through a *virtual thermostat*.
-Events from the Bosch Smart Home Controller (BSHC) are consumed via long polling, which means that all *changes* also from outside of HomeKit (e.g., physical control of a room thermostat or radiator thermostat, updates made via the Bosch Smart Home App, a change of the room temperature, etc.) are *immediately reflected* and updated *in HomeKit*, without a manual refresh or accessory update.
+This plugin implements **room climate control** in HomeKit through a **virtual thermostat**.
+Events from the Bosch Smart Home Controller (BSHC) are consumed via long polling, which means that all **changes** also from outside of HomeKit (e.g., physical control of a room thermostat or radiator thermostat, updates made via the Bosch Smart Home App, a change of the room temperature, etc.) are **immediately reflected** and updated **in HomeKit**, without a manual refresh or accessory update.

-> Note: This plugin has only been tested manually with Radiator Thermostats II only and is at an early stage where unexpected behavior may occur
+> Note: This plugin has only been tested manually with Radiator Thermostats II and is at an early stage where unexpected behavior may occur

 # Why not using the built-in HomeKit integration?